While no stage of shipping container home construction should be taken lightly, certain stages are definitely more important than others.

 We wouldn’t be talking about shipping container home construction properly if we didn’t make reference to zoning and building permits.

-Getting a permit in areas familiar with shipping container homes is far easier than those areas with no previous builds.
+As you might expect, getting a permit in areas familiar with shipping container homes is far easier than those areas with no previous builds.

 You don’t want to be this person.
 Robert Fidler built his home, at the cost of $1.5 million, without a permit and was forced to pull the building down.